-In 1991, the World Health Organization (WHO) and United Nations Children's Fund (UNICEF) launched the Baby-friendly Hospital Initiative (BFHI) to recognize birthing hospitals and birth centers that support new mothers as they begin to breastfeed.
+In 1991, the World Health Organization (WHO) and United Nations Children's Fund (UNICEF) launched the Baby-friendly Hospital Initiative (BFHI) to recognize birthing hospitals and birth centers that offer information, support, and build confidence for new mothers as they begin, or continue, to breastfeed or safely feed with formula.
+This initiative works to ensure a baby’s nutritional needs are adequately met, and if formula is the chosen method, it is prepared without the risk of contamination.
 Scientific evidence overwhelmingly indicates that breast milk feeding is optimal nutrition for infants.

 We are encouraging mothers to maximize time spent with their newborns.
 Prolonged separation of a mother and newborn is associated with a lower likelihood of establishing successful breastfeeding.
 Keeping your baby in your room also provides the following benefits for you and your baby:

-At BWH we work with each expectant mother on her birth plan, including care for her newborn.
+At the Brigham we work with each expectant mother on her birth plan, including care for her newborn.
 While we encourage breastfeeding for optimal nutrition, we respect each mother’s choice and needs on infant feeding.
-Also, all of our new moms will continue to have our newborn nursery available to them and their babies as needed.
+While the designation is Baby-friendly, the Brigham is equally devoted to being mother-friendly.
+Also, our new moms will continue to have our newborn nursery available to them and their babies as needed.

 With skin-to-skin contact, your baby will be placed directly against your chest.
 Skin-to-skin contact should be practiced immediately after birth for at least one hour and then as frequently as possible thereafter.
 Skin-to-skin contact is also possible and should be done after a cesarean delivery.
 Babies who have skin-to-skin contact generally have better breastfeeding success.
 They may also be calmer, have better blood sugar levels, improved respiratory rates and healthier body temperatures than babies who do not receive skin-to-skin contact.
 Your partner can do skin-to-skin contact as well.